-Medical Grounds/Exceptional Circumstances - A panel of specialist officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this criterion.
+Medical Grounds/Exceptional Circumstances: A panel of specialist officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this criterion.
 If you think your child has a particular medical or social need to go to a certain school, you must provide supporting evidence from a doctor, psychologist or other professional involved with your child.
 The supporting evidence must relate specifically to the school you are claiming medical grounds/exceptional circumstances for, and clearly demonstrate why it is only that school that can meet your child's needs in a way that no other school can.
-If you are applying on-line for a place under this criterion, please send your supporting evidence to the Admissions Team by the closing date, which should include your child's name and date of birth.
+If you are applying on-line for a place under this criterion, please send your supporting evidence to the Admissions Team by the National closing date, which should include your child's name and date of birth.

 NB: Exceptional social reasons do not, in the view of the Authority, include domestic inconvenience arising from parents' work patterns, child-minding problems, separation from particular nursery/primary school friends.
 Problems of this kind are widespread and cannot be classed as exceptional.
 Medical reasons do not include temporary conditions.
 They are permanent medical conditions which require special treatment available at the preferred school only.
-Medical evidence must be provided, and the Authority's officers must be satisfied that the child would suffer to a significant degree if he/she went to any other school.
+Medical evidence must be provided, and the Authority's officers must be satisfied that the child would suffer to a significant degree if he/she went to any other school

-- Applications from children who are looked after must be accompanied by a letter from the Social Worker confirming the legal status of the child and the reasons for the school preferences.
-Any change of legal status and/or placement arrangements must be notified to the Admissions Team. - Applications for previously looked after children must be accompanied by a copy of any Special Guardianship Order, Adoption Order or Child Arrangements Order.
+Applications from children who are looked after must be accompanied by a letter from the Social Worker confirming the legal status of the child and the reasons

+- for the school preferences.
+Any change of legal status and/or placement arrangements must be notified to the Admissions Team. - Applications for previously looked after children must be accompanied by a copy of any Special Guardianship Order, Adoption Order or Child Arrangements Order. - Applications for children previously in state care outside of England must provide evidence of their child's previously looked after status with accompanying paperwork to evidence this eg a UK adoption order or a copy of the adoption order from the child's country of origin.